wohaco/despace/vega_1_2.md

 The Vega 2 lander landed in a high‑altitude area, where soil sampling and measurements of the X‑ray fluorescence spectra of the Venusian rock were performed ([EVN‑062](venus.md)).

-The gamma‑ray spectrometers of both landers, designed to measure the content of uranium, thorium and potassium in Venusian rocks, started working during the descent of the lander at an altitude of 25 km and functioned until the end of their functioning.
+The gamma‑ray spectrometers of both landers, designed to measure the content of uranium, thorium and potassium in Venusian rocks, started working during the descent of the lander at an altitude of 25 ㎞ and functioned until the end of their functioning.
 Rocks with relatively low levels of natural radioactive elements were found at both points where the lander landed ([EVN‑026](venus.md)).

 **Operation of aerostats**

-The aerostats were pulled out of their compartments in the landers at an altitude of about 60 km using secondary parachutes.
-After descending to an altitude of about 50 km, the ballast was dropped, and the aerostats began to rise.
-They soon reached a stable altitude and began to drift in the planet’s atmosphere at an altitude of 53 − 55 km (the most active layer of the three-layer system of Venusian clouds), making measurements ([EVN‑003](venus.md)) of meteorological parameters ([EVN‑074](venus.md)).
+The aerostats were pulled out of their compartments in the landers at an altitude of about 60 ㎞ using secondary parachutes.
+After descending to an altitude of about 50 ㎞, the ballast was dropped, and the aerostats began to rise.
+They soon reached a stable altitude and began to drift in the planet’s atmosphere at an altitude of 53 − 55 ㎞ (the most active layer of the three-layer system of Venusian clouds), making measurements ([EVN‑003](venus.md)) of meteorological parameters ([EVN‑074](venus.md)).

 This cloud layer is the densest in the atmosphere of Venus, and it was assumed that the super rotation of the atmosphere of Venus should be most clearly manifested in it ([EVN‑034](venus.md)).
 Aerostats measured along the flight path temperature, pressure, and vertical wind gusts ([EVN‑011](venus.md)), range of visibility in clouds, average illumination ([EVN‑013](venus.md)), tracked the glow on the night side ([EVN‑008](venus.md)) and the presence of lightning flashes ([EVN‑012](venus.md)).
 The first aerostat drifted along the equator in the Northern hemisphere, the second − in the southern hemisphere.
-The aerostats operated for 46 hours and 30 minutes each, at an altitude of 53 − 55 km, until the transmission of information stopped due to the depletion of the onboard power source.
+The aerostats operated for 46 hours and 30 minutes each, at an altitude of 53 − 55 ㎞, until the transmission of information stopped due to the depletion of the onboard power source.

 These aerostats showed the presence of very active processes in the cloud layer of Venus, characterized by powerful updraft and downdraft.